doorcloud/door-ai-dockerise/adapters/detectors/README.md

 }
 ```

-Then add it to the registry in `detector.go`:
+Then add it to the registry in `registry.go`:

 ```go
 var registry = []core.Detector{